How we chose the best moving companies for your CO to VT move

 State licensing:

 Although a local license is not required in Vermont, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Make sure the moving company you use has a license before hiring.
+Verify that your moving company is properly licensed before booking their services.

 -